PEA: benefits, dosage, contraindications

 Posologie

-Carpal Tunnel Syndrome ✪✪✪✪✪
+Carpal tunnel syndrome ✪✪✪✪✪

 Posologie

-Respiratory Infections ✪✪✪✪✪
+Respiratory infections ✪✪✪✪✪

-Some low-quality clinical studies conducted on adults and children show that taking PEA up to 1800 mg per day in divided doses for at least 12 days reduces the risk of developing an acute respiratory infection by 32% to 59%.
-Retrospective and observational research on children with recurrent respiratory infections shows that taking PEA, bovine colostrum, and phenylethylamine, in the form of one sachet per day for 10 to 20 consecutive days each month for 4 months, reduces the need for antibiotics.
-The combined product reduced the need for antibiotic treatment to only 52% of children, compared to 95% of children taking a probiotic extract.
-In the 1960s, SPOFA United Pharmaceuticals marketed PEA in the form of 300 mg tablets under the brand name Impulsin.
-This nutraceutical was presented as a treatment for flu and cold.
-Multiple studies at the time demonstrated that PEA reduced viral symptoms and clinical flu.
-0It was later discovered that PEA reduced the viral serology of the flu virus.
-This benefit has been largely ignored in recent literature, which now focuses on the benefits of PEA as an analgesic and modulator of neurological disorders.
+Some low-quality clinical studies conducted in adults and children show that taking PEA up to 1800 mg per day in divided doses for at least 12 days reduces the risk of developing an acute respiratory infection by 32% to 59%.
+A retrospective observational study in children with recurrent respiratory infections shows that taking PEA, bovine colostrum, and phenylethylamine in the form of one sachet per day for 10 to 20 consecutive days each month for 4 months reduces the need for antibiotics.
+The combined product reduced the need for antibiotic treatment to only 52% of the children, compared with 95% of children taking a probiotic extract.
+In the 1960s, SPOFA United Pharmaceuticals marketed PEA as 300 mg tablets under the brand name Impulsin.
+This nutraceutical was promoted as a treatment for influenza and the common cold.
+Multiple studies at the time showed that PEA reduced viral symptoms and clinical influenza.
+It was later found that PEA reduced serological markers of influenza virus infection.
+This benefit has been largely ignored in recent literature, which now focuses on PEA's benefits as an analgesic and as a modulator of neurological disorders.

 Posologie